owncast/owncast.github.io/content/news/20230614-looking-for-designer.md

 If you’re curious and would like to learn more you’re welcome to visit our [public roadmap](https://owncast.online/roadmap) and read our [design overview](https://owncast.online/components/?path=/story/owncast-documentation-design--page).

 If you're not a designer, but knows someone who is, please share this with them.
 Owncast continues to grow and we need your help to make it happen.

+If you're interested, or have any questions, [please reach out](https://owncast.online/contact)!